 Fractal art

-The term fractal art applies mainly to a form of digital abstract art that seeks to reflect and emphasize the eternal expressions of order and chaos that permeates Nature’s structures and behaviors as well as the intricacies of humanity through the use of self-similar patterns and shapes.
+The term fractal art applies mainly to a form of digital abstract art that seeks to reflect and emphasize the eternal expressions of order and chaos that permeates nature’s structures and behaviors as well as the intricacies of humanity through the use of self-similar patterns and shapes.
 Although artists have been using self-repeating designs since time immemorial, this new form of algorithmic art chooses fractal geometry functions and the computational capabilities of the computer as its tools for the creation of infinitely detailed or stunningly simple forms that reveal and enhance the fantastic visions that comes from the realm of numbers.

-Emerging from the studies of fractal geometry in the last third of the twentieth century and the popularity of the microcomputer in the 1980s, it rapidly evolved throughout that decade, and especially in the 1990s, thanks to the development of faster processors and the advent of the Internet as a medium of mass communication. –This paragraph is part of the Fractat-Art FAQ.
+Emerging from the studies of fractal geometry in the last third of the twentieth century and the popularity of the microcomputer in the 1980s, it rapidly evolved throughout that decade, and especially in the 1990s, thanks to the development of faster processors and the advent of the Internet as a medium of mass communication. —This quote is part of the Fractat-Art FAQ.

 Fractal art